Purpose:

 In egregious situations, the Dean or Assistant Vice President may present waivers to the institutional Executive Team for immediate action.

 Decisions made by Graduate Dean and Assistant Vice President for Student Life may be shared preliminarily with the student but are pending until approved by the Financial Relief and Leniency Committee.
-Deans also have the authority to present tuition waivers to the University Executive Team related to egregious circumstances.
 Deans will present pending decisions as a first-order of business in Committee meetings.
-The Committee may approve or decline pending decisions.
+The Committee may sustain the pending decision for further review or discussion.

 Appeals: